freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/convert-json-data-to-html.english.md

 });
 ```

-<strong>Note:</strong> For this challenge you need to add new html elements to the page, so you cannot rely on textContent.
-Instead you need to use innerHTML which can make a site vulnerable to cross site scripting attacks.
+<strong>Note:</strong> For this challenge you need to add new HTML elements to the page, so you cannot rely on `textContent`.
+Instead you need to use `innerHTML`, which can make a site vulnerable to cross site scripting attacks.
 </section>

 ## Instructions